l-tting/myduka/readme.md

 **Method Overriding**
--> This is where a child class provides its own implementation of a method that already exists in the parent class
--> The child's method replaces the parent's method when called by aa child object -> This is part of the POLYMORPHISM concept
+-> This is where a child class provides its own implementation of a method that already exists in the parent class -> The child's method replaces the parent's method when called by a child object -> This is part of the POLYMORPHISM concept